Table of Content:

 Similar to set

-variables may be prefixed with @
+, at most one of variables may be prefixed with @

-to function as a rest
+function as a rest variable.

 When declaring a variable that already exists, the existing variable is shadowed.
-The shadowed variable may still be accessed indirectly if it is referenced by a function.
+The shadowed variable may still be accessed indirectly if it is previously referenced by a function.
 Example:

 ~> var x = old